solomonkim0/bimm_143/README.md

 # bimm_143
-My class work for BIMM143 S24
+My class work for BIMM143 S24 at UCSD.